Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 The miniature version of this breed is bred to the Toy Poodle, as opposed to the tall and lanky Standard Poodle.

-This means there is quite the difference in size.
+This means there is quite a difference in size.

 Mini Goldendoodles are normally six inches smaller and weigh 50 pounds less.